-Jay Inslee drops out of presidential race; plans run for 3rd term as governor
+Jay Inslee exits presidential race; plans run for 3rd term as governor

 Inslee, through a campaign spokeswoman, declined an interview request.
 He said he would provide a statement Thursday about his political plans.

+Former Housing Secretary Julian Castro thanked Inslee for his “unwavering effort to save our planet.”

+“Jay Inslee didn’t find his lane, but he impressed me with his smart, earnest advocacy around climate change,” David Axelrod, a former senior adviser to President Barack Obama, wrote on Wednesday.
+“He leaves with his dignity in tact and reputation enhanced, which isn’t always true in presidential races.”

-In his letter to supporters, he noted that almost every Democratic presidential candidate has released plans to fight climate change and that both MSNBC and CNN are planning climate town-hall events, partially in response to his repeated calls for a climate-focused debate.
+In his letter to supporters, Inslee noted that almost every Democratic presidential candidate has released plans to fight climate change and that both MSNBC and CNN are planning climate town-hall events, partially in response to his repeated calls for a climate-focused debate.
+But Inslee would have been locked out of the CNN town hall, focused on his signature issue, as the network used the same polling threshold as the DNC.

 Other officials, including Attorney General Bob Ferguson, Commissioner of Public Lands Hilary Franz and King County Executive Dow Constantine have said they were eyeing the governor’s office should Inslee choose not to run for a third term.